Drenmi/sludge/README.md

 #### Resolving Sensory Events

-All recipients may not perceive some event the same way.
+All recipients may not perceive the same event in the same way.
 Upon resolution, `SensoryEvent`s therefore need to be contextualised with the point of view of the character experiencing it.
 This allows taking into account any circumstances of the recipient.

 **Example:**